zikangS/RCA/README.md

 `Found CELL <freq> MHz, EARFCN = <earfcn>, PHYID = <cell id>, <prb> PRB, <ports> ports, PSS power = <power> dBm`

+The **band** field is compulsory, but not the **RFCN** ones.
+If the RFCN is not specified, srsRAN will go over all the RFCN of the band.
+Testing a large range of RFCN takes quite a long time.
+You can spot a specific cell by looking up the informations of the cell you are connected to with your phone.
+The RFCN (EARFCN in the case of LTE) identifies the **carrier band** and is often available in the test menu of your phone.
+To access it, you have to enter a code on the phone keyboard.
+This code depends on the manufacturer of your phone : you will have to look it up on the internet.
+Ultimately, you will see a list of all cells detected by your phone and their informations.
+Your phone is connected to the first one in the list.
+Take note that the RFCN is directly linked with the band.
+To obtain the band your phone is connected to, you can look up an RFCN calcultor on the internet.

 After obtaining the **Cell ID**, **PRB**, and **Frequency**, enter these parameters into the FALCON GUI and click **Start**.
 The program will begin processing, displaying graphs of the data.

 **Note**: If the signal strength is weak, multiple attempts may be needed to display the data successfully.